Call Us: 800-806-1998

 The Professional LLC vs Inc.

-Often professionals have a confusing decision when deciding between an LLC vs Inc. The confusion comes because a professional can’t hide behind the “corporate shield” to protect against malpractice.
+Professionals sometimes are confused by their specific limitations in the LLC vs corporation debate, because a professional can’t hide behind the “corporate shield” to protect against malpractice.
 Professionals include all of the medical, legal, accounting, architecture, engineering, and lots of other fields of work.
-Professionals can set up a “professional limited liability company” (PLLC).
+Professionals setting up a business in order to practice their craft must set up a Professional Limited Liability Company” (PLLC) or a Professional Corporation (PC).

 Limited Liability Partnerships

-There is one other entity that is often confused with an LLC.
+Sidenote here: there is one other entity that is often confused with an LLC.
 It is the LLP or limited liability partnership.
 It is a relatively new animal.
-You professional probably hasn’t addressed the LLP vs LLC issues.
+Your professional probably hasn’t addressed the LLP vs LLC issues.

-LLP are primarily used in the areas were large partnerships were used in the last century, i.e., lawyers, and accountants.
+LLPs are primarily used in the areas were large partnerships were used in the last century, i.e., lawyers, and accountants.
 They limited the liability of the individual partners.
 (In a true partnership each partner is personally liable.)
-The liability protection is dependent on state law.
+The liability protection is dependent on state law.<

 Most states have adopted some sort of LLP since the 1996 Partnership Act was passed, but their use is still spotty.
 When it comes to the LLP vs LLC question, you should probably opt for the LLC.